Adolf Fredrik Munck: Biography

-Adolf Fredrik Munck was born to Anders Erik Munck (1720 Skaraborg - 4 September 1779) and Hedvig Juliana Wright (1729 - Lojo 30 December 1808), whom he had wed at St. Michel's then country church on 15 November 1747.
-The couple first lived in the second lieutenant's homestead Tarkia, part of the Rantakylä manor, in Mikkeli, and this is the birthplace of their son Adolf Fredrik.
-They had a total of ten children, six of which lived till adult age.
+Adolf Fredrik Munck was born to Anders Erik Munck (1720 Särestads sn, Skaraborg, 28 October 1720 - 4 September 1779) and wife Hedvig Juliana Wright (1729 - Lakspojo i Lojo sn, 30 December 1808), whom he had wed at St. Michel sn's then country church on 15 November 1747.
+The couple first lived in the second lieutenant's homestead Tarkia, part of the Rantakylä manor, in Mikkeli, the birthplace of their son Adolf Fredrik.
+They had a total of ten children, six of which lived to adult age.

 He entered the Swedish royal court, where he became a close friend of the king, Gustaf III.
 Munck became notorious for his love affairs.
-Among his lovers were Anna Sofia Ramström, the kammarfru of the queen.
+Among his lovers was Anna Sofia Ramström, the kammarfru of the queen.
 In 1775, hired by the king to assist him in the consummation of his marriage with Queen Sophie Magdalena; he was to act as sexual instructor for the couple.
-The King, claiming to be sexually inexperienced called upon Munck to help him with a reconciliation with his spouse and instruct the couple in the ways of sexual intercourse and to physically show them how to consummate their marriage.
-Munck, a Finnish nobleman and at the time a stable master was at that point the lover of Anna Sofia Ramström the Queen's chamber maid.
+The king, claiming to be sexually inexperienced called upon Munck to help him with a reconciliation with his spouse and instruct the couple in the ways of sexual intercourse and to physically show them how to consummate their marriage.
+Munck, a Finnish nobleman and at the time a stable master, was at that point the lover of Anna Sofia Ramström, the Queen's chambermaid.
 Through Anna Sofia Ramström, he contacted Ingrid Maria Wenner, who was assigned to inform the queen of the king's wish, because Wenner was married and the confidant of the queen.
 Munck and Ramström were to be present in a room close to the bedchamber, ready to be of assistance when needed, and he was at some points called into the bedchamber.
 Munck himself writes in his written account, which is preserved at the National Archives of Sweden, that in order to succeed, he was obliged to touch them both physically.

 This "aid" resulted in the birth of the future King Gustav IV Adolf in 1778.
 These favors resulted in a great scandal when they became known.
 Munck was widely spoken of as the lover of the king and the queen.
 When it became known that Munck participated in the reconciliation between the royal couple, there were rumours that he was the father of Sophia Magdalena's firstborn.

-These became the subject of accusations from the political opposition, as late as in 1786 and 1789, where it was claimed that the whole nation was aware of the rumour that the King had asked Munck to make the Queen pregnant.
+These became the subject of accusations from the political opposition, as late as in 1786 and 1789, where it was claimed that the whole nation was aware of the rumour that the king had asked Munck to make the queen pregnant.
 Pamphlets to that end were posted on street corners all over Stockholm.